My buddy came out to visit me from out of state. He wanted to check out my city and spend some time on our motorcycles and four-wheelers.

 At the base of the discussion, the answer is yes.
 There are several differences between ATV motor oil and automotive oil.
 That isn’t to say that there aren’t any situations where you can use automotive oil in an ATV or motorcycle, but we’ll get to that later.

 Simply put, the environment for your ATV or UTV engine is more rugged than your typical car or truck.
-ATVs will operate at higher RPMs, and they get hotter.
+ATVs will operate at higher RPMs, often have wet clutches and they get hotter.

-The ATV oil has a lower volume, and the ATV uses a standard sump pump for the clutch, engine, and transmission.
+This is because most motorcycle engines and ATV / UTV motors use a single standard sump pump for the clutch, engine, and transmission.
 The oil has to work a bit harder to accommodate different conditions, more so than a car oil does.

-Car oils typically have around four ingredients, and ATV oils have seven because they have additives to address different issues common to ATVs.
+Car oils typically have around four ingredients, and ATV oils have seven (or more) because they have additives to address different issues common to ATVs.